September 21st 2020

 University of Dundee

-- Dr. Henry Wynn, Emeritus Professor of Statistics Centre for the Analysis of Time Series
+- Prof. Henry Wynn, Emeritus Professor of Statistics Centre for the Analysis of Time Series

 London School of Economics